 The programs we have discussed so far have been primarily iterative and procedural.
 Code calls other methods in a hierarchical manner.
 For some problems, it is very useful to have the methods call themselves.
 This is called a recursive method or function.
-Recursion is used in great detail in many upper division courses if you take other CS courses!
+Recursion is used in great detail in many upper division courses, so it will be very beneficial if you can learn the basics here in CSCE 201!
 We'll go through several examples, because you have to think somewhat differently to solve a problem recursively.